 We welcome proposals that come from students, staff, and Stanford faculty.
 Each proposal must have a Stanford faculty or researcher who qualifies as a Principal Investigator (PI) according to Stanford University Policy.
-PIs may submit more than one proposal, but only one proposal is likely to receive funding.
+A PI may submit more than one proposal, but only one proposal is likely to receive funding.

 Awardees must be willing to attend and present the results of their work at future HAI events or seminars as well as volunteer to review for future HAI seed grant programs.

 Timely and substantive reporting of the value derived from seed grants is important to HAI’s ability to continue and expand our grant programs.
-Six months after receipt of funds, recipients must provide a 1-2 paragraph summary of research status and results, fund usage, and next steps.
 One year after receipt of funds, recipients must provide a final report of research findings, impact, future plans and a list of publications, grant applications, articles, or conference talks emerging from the research.

 Proposals may request up to $75,000 for 12 months.
 Award amounts will be based on an analysis of a budget request.
 No indirect costs will be charged but an 8% infrastructure charge will be imposed on the award amount so up to $69,444 will be available in direct costs.

 Funds may be used for salary and tuition support of faculty, graduate students, and other research staff, operating supplies, minor equipment items, prototyping expenses, imaging time, and travel directly associated with the research activity.
 Funds will not support general staff or administrative support.

 General questions?
 E-mail us at firstname.lastname@example.org